 Why Dogs Bite

-A dog bite injury can result in serious injury.
+A dog bite can result in serious long-term injury.
 Disfigurement, permanent nerve damage, and emotional trauma are often the result of a dog bite or animal attack.
 The victim often wonders what they could have done differently.
 How could this have been prevented?
 Why did this happen to me or my child?

 While no one knows for certain why a dog may suddenly become vicious and aggressive, there are several reasons why dogs do bite.
-If you have been injured by a dog, it is important to contact our Aurora, Colorado dog bite attorneys immediately to begin investigating your dog bite case---so you can figure out WHY you were bitten.
+If you have been injured by a dog, it is important to contact our Aurora, Colorado dog bite attorneys immediately to begin investigating your dog bite case --- so you can figure out WHY you were bitten.

 Why Dogs Bite: Fear

-Many experts believe that inadequately socialized dogs may exhibit a greater fear of others.
+Experts believe that inadequately socialized dogs may exhibit a greater fear of others.
 This socialization often needs to take place in the first 14 weeks of a dog’s life.
 A dog’s fear is often displayed by aggressive behavior and may result in an attack or bite.

 Why Dogs Bite: Male Dominant

 Un-neutered males are often more aggressive than female dogs.
 Studies have shown that over 70% of all dog bite attacks were by male dogs who are more territorial and may bite to establish dominance or to establish themselves as the “leader of the pack”.
-This behavior can be controlled by neutering your pets and through dog training.
+This behavior can be controlled by neutering your pets and/or through dog training.

 Why Dogs Bite: Types of Breed